-At St James's, we recognise that exposure to domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children.
+At St James's, we recognise that exposure to domestic abuse can have a serious, long lasting emotional and psychological impact on children including when they see, hear or experience its effects.
 In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.
 Domestic abuse affecting young people can also occur within their personal relationships, as well as in the context of their home life.